 Yet and Still

 Thus saith the LORD; For three transgressions of Israel, and for four, I will not turn away the punishment thereof; because they sold the righteous for silver, and the poor for a pair of shoes; That pant after the dust of the earth on the head of the poor, and turn aside the way of the meek: and a man and his father will go in unto the same maid, to profane my holy name: And they lay themselves down upon clothes laid to pledge by every altar, and they drink the wine of the condemned in the house of their god.
 Yet destroyed I the Amorite before them, whose height was like the height of the cedars, and he was strong as the oaks; yet I destroyed his fruit from above, and his roots from beneath.
 Also I brought you up from the land of Egypt, and led you for forty years through the wilderness, to possess the land of the Amorite.
 And I raised up of your sons for prophets, and of your young men for Nazarites.
 Is it not even thus, O ye children of Israel? saith the LORD.
-But ye gave the Nazarites wine to drink; and commanded the prophets, saying, Prophesy not.-Amos 2:6-12***The Israelites are the descendants of Abraham (Abram the Hebrew) and Sarah (Sarai), Isaac and Rebekah, and Isaac and Rebekah's youngest fraternal twin son Jacob (Israel).
-The tribes of Israel are the family groups of the sons born to Jacob, his wives and maidservants.
-Reuben, Simeon, Levi, Judah, Issachar, Zebulun, and daughter Dinah were born to Jacob and his 1st wife Leah.
-Dan and Naphtali were born to Jacob and maidservant Bilhah.
-Gad and Asher were born to Jacob and maidservant Zilpah.
-Joseph and Benjamin were born to Jacob and his 2nd wife Rachel.
-However, the tribe of Joseph became known as the tribe of Manasseh and the tribe of Ephraim after Jacob proclaimed Manasseh and Ephraim, the sons born to Joseph and his wife Asenath, to be his own sons.
-Canaan was the land inhabited by idol worshipers that the Lord God promised to give to Abraham, and Isaac, and to Jacob, and their descendants.
-The Lord God told the descendants that he would be with them and go before them and with them and fight for them.
-The Amorites were descendants of Canaan, the son born to Ham.
-Ham was born to Noah the ark builder.
+But ye gave the Nazarites wine to drink; and commanded the prophets, saying, Prophesy not.-Amos 2:6-12***The Israelites descended from Abraham (Abram the Hebrew) and Sarah (Sarai), Isaac and Rebekah, and Isaac and Rebekah's youngest fraternal twin son Jacob (Israel).
+In Padan Aram, Haran, Jacob was married to Leah and Rachel, the daughters of Rebekah's brother Laban the Syrian (Aramean).
+Reuben, Simeon, Levi, Judah, Issachar, Zebulun, and daughter Dinah were born to Jacob and Leah.
+Dan and Naphtali were born to Jacob and Bilhah, Rachel's maidservant.
+Gad and Asher were born to Jacob and Zilpah, Leah's naidservant.
+Joseph and Benjamin were born to Jacob and Rachel.
+When Jacob was 130 years old, he moved with his family from Canaan to Egypt, the country wherein Joseph was second-in-command.
+In Egypt, Jacob proclaimed Manasseh and Ephraim, the sons born to Joseph and his wife Asenath, to be his own sons.
+The tribe of Joseph became known as the tribe of Manasseh and the tribe of Ephraim.
+The tribes of Israel are the family groups of all the sons.
+Canaan was the land inhabited by idolaters that the Lord God promised to give to Abraham, and Isaac, and to Jacob, and their descendants.
+The Lord God told the descendants, the Israelites, that he would be with them, and go before them, and with them, and fight for them.
+The Amorites descended from Canaan, and Canaan was born to Ham, and Ham was born to Noah the ark builder.
 Noah's son Shem was the great-great-great-great-great-great-great-grandfather of Abraham and Sarah.
-The Philistines were descended from Canaan's brother Mizraim.
+The Philistines descended from Canaan's brother Mizraim.
 The Amorites were of gigantic stature, similar to the height of Goliath the gigantic Philistine.
-Goliath was killed by David, an Israelite from the tribe of Judah, years before David became the 2nd king to reign over all of the Israelites in the Promised Land.
-Solomon, the 2nd child born to David and Bathsheba, was the 3rd king to reign over all of the Israelites.
-Rehoboam, the son born to Solomon and Naamah, was the 4th king to reign.
+Goliath was killed by David, an Israelite from the tribe of Judah, years before David became the 2nd king to rule over all of the Israelites in the Promised Land.
+Solomon, the 2nd child born to David and Bathsheba, was the 3rd king to reign.
+Rehoboam, the son born to Solomon and Naamah, was the 4th king to rule over all of the Israelites.
 After Rehoboam gave a specific answer, the Israelites split into 2 kingdoms, according to the will of the Lord God, due to the idolatry and other wickedness of Solomon.
 Judah was the nation in the south, Jerusalem was the royal city and Rehoboam was the 1st king to reign.
 Israel was the northern nation, Samaria was the final royal city and Jeroboam, the son born to Nebat and Zeruah, was the 1st king to reign.
 Jeroboam, the son born to King Jehoash (Joash), was the 13th king to rule over all of the Israelites in the northern nation of Israel.
-Rehoboam's great-great-great-great-great-great-grandson Uzziah (Azariahwas the 9th king to rule Judah.
-While Uzziah reigned and Jehoash's son Jeroboam reigned, Amos, a shepherd and fruit tree worker, received messages from the Lord God concerning the Israelites and their enemies.
+Rehoboam's great-great-great-great-great-great-grandson Uzziah (Azariah) was the 9th king to rule Judah.
+During the 52-year reign of Uzziah and the 41-year reign of Jehoash's son Jeroboam, Amos the shepherd and fruit tree worker received messages from the Lord God concerning the Israelites and their enemies.
 King Pekah was the 18th king to rule over all of the Israelites in the northern nation of Israel.
-During Pekah's 20-year reign, the Assyrians invaded the kingdom and King Tiglath-pileser, ruler of Assyria, began taking Israelites to Assyria.
+During Pekah's 20-year reign, the Assyrians invaded the kingdom and King Tiglath-pileser, ruler of Assyria, began taking Israelites captive.
 During the 9th year of the reign of King Hoshea, the 19th king to rule the northern nation, the Assyrians conquered Samaria, according to the will of the Lord God, due to the idolatry and other wickedness of the Israelites.
-Uzziah's great-great-great-great-great-grandson Jehoiakim (Eliakim) was the 17th king to rule Judah.
+Less than 125 years after Samaria was conquered, Uzziah's great-great-great-great-great-grandson Jehoiakim (Eliakim) became the 17th king to rule Judah.
 During Jehoiakim's 11-year reign, the Babylonians (Chaldeans) invaded Judah and Jerusalem and King Nebuchadnezzar, ruler of Babylon, began looting the temple of the Lord.
 Jehoiachin (Jeconiah/Coniah), the son born to Jehoiakim and Nehushta, was the 18th king to rule Judah.
 During Jehoiachin's 3-month reign, the Babylonians took more prominent Israelites, including Jehoiachin, his wives and mother, to Babylon.
 During the 11th year of the reign of Jehoiakim's brother King Zedekiah (Mattaniah), the 19th king to rule Judah, the Babylonians conquered Jerusalem, according to the will of the Lord God, due to the idolatry and other wickedness of the Israelites.
 Over 500 years after Israelites began returning to Judah and Jerusalem, Jesus the Christ, the Son of God, was born.
 Jesus was conceived of the Holy Spirit in the womb of Mary, a virgin, and Jesus was born into the tribe of Judah, the tribe of Judah's kings, to Mary and her husband Joseph when Mary was a virgin.-Genesis, Exodus, Numbers 6:1-27, 20:1-21:35, 27:12-23, Deuteronomy 1:1-3:29, 31:1-30, 32:44-52, 34:1-12, Joshua 1:1-4:24, 9:1-12:24, 23:1-24:33, Judges 1:1-2:23, 10:1-11:40, 1 Samuel 1:1-3:21, 8:1-13, 2 Samuel, 1 Kings, 2 Kings, 1 Chronicles 1:1-34 2:1-17, 3:1-24, 10:1-29:30, 2 Chronicles, Ezra, Amos, Matthew, Mark, Luke, John, Acts 1:1-26

 Reference Scriptures: